galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Obtain Environmental Data

-Now, we would like to obtain biologially relevant environmental data for our model.
+Now, we would like to obtain biologically relevant environmental data for our model.
 The [Bioclimatic variables](http://www.worldclim.org/bioclim) consist of such original and derived variables.
 We will associate them with the occurrence data, using the WorldClim Bioclims module.

 This module provides a raster with environmental variables from online sources.
 The raster is composed of environmental information.
 Each layer of the raster contains a climatic variable: starting from BIO1 = Annual mean temperature, to BIO19 = Precipitation of Coldest Quarter.